Chemistry and Biochemistry

 CHEM 685 Projects in the Teaching of Chemistry and Biochemistry (Unit: 1)

 Instructional methods and techniques for effective student teaching, leading class discussions and activities, and carrying out class demonstrations.
-May be repeated for a total of 4 units.
+May not be repeated for credit.
+(Plus-minus ABC/NC; CR/NC not allowed)

 CHEM 686 Experiences in Teaching Chemistry and Biochemistry (Unit: 1)